ktsim01/SAM2Act/README.md

   --headless \
   --model-name model_89.pth
 ```

+Note that the training process involves significant randomness, primarily due to how data is sampled in each batch (retraining may get different results as well).
+Additionally, randomness is introduced during evaluation by the sampling-based motion planner used in RLBench.
+As a result, the evaluation results of the pretrained SAM2Act may not be perfectly aligned with those reported in the paper, but they remain nearly identical.
+We evaluated the newly trained model four times, obtaining an average success rate of 86.8 ± 1.1.

 ### Evaluate SAM2Act+ on MemoryBench
 Download the [pretrained SAM2Act+ model (coming soon)]() for each task.
 Place the model (`model_plus_19.pth` trained for 20 epochs or 12.5K steps with batch size 320) and the config files under the folder `SAM2Act/sam2act/runs/sam2act_plus_<task_name>/`.
 Run evaluation using (from folder `SAM2Act/sam2act`):